thingylabs/performance.thingylabs.io/README.md

 Welcome to the *Thingylabs Performance Initiative* repository, which supports our health campaign, “Peak Performance through Health at Thingylabs GmbH,” and related outreach efforts to promote our high-performance, innovative software and cloud development environment.

 ## Purpose
-This initiative, owned by D3velop.ltd (In Gründung) in Seychelles and licensed to Thingylabs GmbH, aims to enhance employee health, focus, and productivity through targeted measures (e.g., Melatonin and Omega-3 EPA/DHA supplementation).
+This initiative, owned by D3velop Ltd (In Gründung) in Seychelles and licensed to Thingylabs GmbH, aims to enhance employee health, focus, and productivity through targeted measures (e.g., Melatonin and Omega-3 EPA/DHA supplementation).
 It includes:
 - An Information and Consent Form for employee participation (anonymous and PII-free).
 - Anonymous surveys to evaluate campaign effectiveness.
 - Branding assets and outreach materials for external stakeholders.